Tamok/PacE_web_audit/README.md

 pip install -e .[test]
 pace-aid crawl --limit 10 --dashboard report.html
 ```
-To enable page summarization with OpenAI, set the `OPENAI_API_KEY` environment
+To enable OpenAI features like summarization and brand voice checks, set the
-variable before running the tool.
+`OPENAI_API_KEY` environment variable before running the tool.
+Use the API
+conservatively to manage costs.

 ## Tests
 Run unit tests using `pytest`: